-Remember that redneck guy you used to hang out with (or you are that redneck guy) that used to sit there on the tailgate and spin a beer in the ice while he drank another because he said it made his Steel Reserve he just pulled out of the toolbox of his truck colder faster?
-Well, turns out that inbred idiot was on to something – Thermo-dynamic heat exchange.
-Actually, I just made that title up but it sounds fucking awesome.
+Remember that redneck guy you used to hang out with that would sit on the tailgate and spin a beer in the ice?
+Or maybe you are that guy?
+He’d do it while he drank another beer because he said it made his Steel Reserve, the one he just pulled out of the toolbox of his truck, colder faster.
+Turns out that tobacco chewing, beer spinning redneck was on to something.
+Thermo-dynamic heat exchange to be specific.
+I just made that up but it sounds awesome.
 He actually was using convection.

 Now we all know unless you have a lot of time on your hands, sitting on the tailgate of a Ford the repo man is probably looking for and spinning hot beer in a cooler full of ice by hand is about as efficient as peeling potatoes with a crayon.

-I’m fortunate to actually have met the guys who invented the Spin Chill when it was still a drawing on a napkin and they were manufacturing Chill Bit one-by-one on a 3D printer.
+I’m fortunate to actually have met the guys who invented the Spin Chill when it was still a drawing on a napkin.
+And then when they were manufacturing Chill Bit one-by-one on a 3D printer.
 I actually bought the very first Chill Bit to roll off the assembly line.

 After I got my ChillBit home, I found a few warm Natty Lights in the garage, filled a bowl with ice, slapped a fresh battery into my Dewalt drill and commenced with the science.